camomillacms/astro-camomilla-integration/README.md

       autoRouting: true, // If enabled, the integration will automatically create routes for your pages based on the Camomilla CMS api response.
       templatesIndex: "./src/templates/index.js", // Default is ./src/templates/index.js
       stylesIndex: "/src/styles/main.scss", // Can be undefined.
-Can manage only css or scss }),
+Can manage only css or scss
+      forwardedHeaders: ["X-Forwarded-Host", "Referer"], // Headers to forward to the Camomilla CMS server }),
   ],
   output: "server",